Marcelo Zunino

 Marcelo Antonio Zunino Poblete (born 30 January 1967) is a Chilean former football player who played as a centre-back.
 He is a historical player for Audax Italiano.

 Club career

 A product of Audax Italiano, Zunino started his career in the 1986 Primera División de Chile.
 He spent four seasons with them in the Segunda División de Chile from 1987 to 1990.

 The next years, Zunino played for Unión Española, Deportes Concepción, Deportes Antofagasta, Coquimbo Unido and Provincial Osorno, all of them in the Chilean top Division.

 Zunino returned to Audax Italiano in 1997 until his retirement in 2001.

-Coaching career
+Managerial career

 Zunino served as assistant coach of Deportes Melipilla in 2016 and 2017.

+In February 2026, Zunino assumed as sport manager of Tricolor Municipal de Paine.

 Political career

 Zunino served as councillor for La Florida commune from 2004 to 2016.

 Zunino was elected a member of the Regional Council of Santiago Metropolitan Region for the Santiago V Division in the 2021 Chilean general election as a member of National Renewal.
 He was reelected in the 2024 Chilean regional elections.